Hazard Mitigation Planning

 Hazard Mitigation Planning is a relatively new program to the Planning Commission.
 During the first part of 1999 the Southwest Region Planning Commission (SWRPC) approached the NH Office of Emergency Management (NHOEM) to explore the possibility of facilitating a local hazard mitigation planning venture throughout the region.
 By the end of March 1999 an agreement had been approved between the SWRPC and the NHOEM for the Commission to initiate a pilot project for the local hazard mitigation planning effort.
 The Towns of Jaffrey and Sullivan were chosen as the pilot towns and initial meetings with those towns started in December of 1999.
 The planning endeavor was a success with both towns as they were the first in New Hampshire to have natural hazard mitigation plans approved by the State of New Hampshire.
 NHOEM approved the pilot project and since has entered into a partnership with eight of the nine New Hampshire Regional Planning Commissions to establish local hazard mitigation plans.

-SWRPC is currently developing a plan for the town of Gilsum and updates for the towns of Alstead, Antrim, Fitzwilliam, Hancock, Roxbury, Westmoreland and Winchester.
+SWRPC is currently developing updates for the towns of Greenfield, Bennington, and Temple and has recently completed updates for the towns of New Ipswich adn Francestown.
 The commission has developed plans for nearly all of the towns in our region as well as a regional component for a portion of the Ashuelot River Watershed by creating a critical facilities database.

 Priorities for developing a Local Hazard Mitigation Plan: